 - Engage new hires before their start date.

-The goal here is to instantly make new hires feel welcome and valued.
-Send a welcome email with all helpful information that can help them set themselves ready for work.
+The goal here is to make new hires feel welcome and valued instantly.
+Send a welcome email with all the helpful information that can help them set themselves ready for work.

 That can include seemingly trivial matters, such as what to wear and where to park.
-Anything that can make their first day feels less overwhelming can be included in your welcome email.
+Anything that can make their first day feel less overwhelming can be included in your welcome email.

 - Automate what you can automate to make the process easy and fast.